All Products

 How do I resize a system disk?

-You can resize a system disk by using the ECS console or by calling the ResizeDisk operation.
+You can resize the system disk either through the ECS console or by invoking the ResizeDisk operation.

 Can I shrink a disk after I resize it by extending its capacity?